 In young adult heavy drinkers, does naltrexone work better for those drinking for reward compared with those drinking to cope?

-Young adulthood is a time of increased experimentation and, for some, heavy use of alcohol and onset of alcohol use disorder.
-Interventions and treatments that help to reduce risky drinking are a necessity for this age group.
-Research examining for whom these interventions may work (or work best) can help to identify target populations, ultimately resulting in better use of resources as specific approaches may be tailored to them.
-In this study researchers examined whether the use of naltrexone, an opioid antagonist medication that works by blocking the pleasurable, rewarding effects of alcohol use, might reduce heavy drinking in young adults, and if so, which types of drinkers benefit the most.
+Young adulthood is a time of increased experimentation and heavy use of alcohol and onset of alcohol use disorder.
+Treatments that help to reduce risky drinking are a necessity for this age group.
+Detecting for whom these interventions may or may not work best can improve tailoring of treatments to specific patient subgroups.
+This study examined whether the use of the medication naltrexone, an opioid antagonist that works by blocking the rewarding effects of alcohol, might reduce heavy drinking in young adults, and which types of drinkers benefit most.

 WHAT PROBLEM DOES THIS STUDY ADDRESS?